therealhalonen/penetration_testing/README.md

-# penetration_testing
+# Penetration Testing
-Homeworks and stuff, for the course "Penetration Testing - Tunkeutumistestaus by Tero Karvinen" 2023
+Homeworks and stuff, for the course [Penetration Testing - Tunkeutumistestaus by Tero Karvinen](https://terokarvinen.com/2023/tunkeutumistestaus-2023-kevat/)